wp-plugins/gi-media-library/readme.txt

 1. User will be able to download the media from different areas (by section, combo item selection, by subgroup)
 1. HTML5 player has been included that can play any audio file

-You can download User's Manual with complete step by step instructions from http://www.glareofislam.com/softwares/gimedialibrary.html

 = More information =
 Please visit the plugin website at http://www.glareofislam.com/softwares/gimedialibrary.html for more information.